xpack/arm-linux-files/README.md

 #### Download a ready to use image

+For 64-bit Arm Ubuntu 16.04.6, the image is:

-The image is about 2.4GB large and is assembled from 3 parts.
+- `ubu16-arm64-hda.qcow2`; it is about 2.4GB large and is assembled from 3 parts.

 ```console
 curl -L --fail -o ubu16-arm64-hda.qcow2-aa https://github.com/xpack/arm-linux-files/releases/download/qemu/ubu16-arm64-hda.qcow2-aa